Aeon Open Headphone

 Omega Makassar Headphone Stand

-Most of Lyr 2 is covered by a limited warranty that covers parts and labour for three years.
-That’s 3 years.
-Yes Three.
-Compare that to the competition.
-The parts that aren’t covered by a 3-year warranty: the tubes.
-Tubes are covered by a 28-day warranty.
-They should last 5000 hours.
-Please note this doesn't mean free upgrades!
+Schiit Gungnir is covered by a limited warranty that covers parts and labour for four years.
+That's 4 years.
+Yes.
+FOUR Compare that to the competition.
+Please note this doesn't mean free upgrades for four years!

-All measurements made on a Stanford Research SR1+ Audio Analyzer
+*All measurements made on a Stanford Research SR1 or SR1+ Audio Analyser